 – Accredited Mediator (Mediation Forum Ireland) 2012

-- Honorable Society of Kings Inns, Barrister-at-Law Degree, 2006
+– Honourable Society of King’s Inns, Barrister-at-Law Degree, 2006

-– University of Limerick, LL.B Degree (Law and French) 2005
+– University of Limerick, LL.B Degree, Law and European Studies (Advanced French) 2005

-– Cayman Islands, Attorney, 2018
+– Cayman Islands, Attorney-at-law, 2018

 – England & Wales, Barrister, 2013 (not currently practicing)

 – Recognised in the 2020 edition (and 2019) of Global Restructuring Review 100